sirip10/AICW_SKILLING26/README.md

 # AICW_SKILLING26
-15 days intense training on AIML from EF
+15 days intense training on AIML from EF-Suppported by **Microsoft**